Charles Scharf: Comments about diversity

-During a 2020 video call, Scharf drew both criticism and praise for comments about Black people in the workforce when he claimed that Wells Fargo faced issues reaching diversity goals because there was not enough qualified minority talent to draw from.
-On June 18, 2020, he had sent out a company memo, saying: “While it might sound like an excuse, the unfortunate reality is that there is a very limited pool of Black talent to recruit from.”
-Similar comments in the Zoom meeting reportedly angered a couple of unidentified black employees of the company.
-However, the same report indicated that, "Not all attendees recalled being offended.
+Reuters reported that during a covid-lockdown Zoom meeting in the summer of 2020, Scharf drew both criticism and praise for comments about black people in the workforce when he said that Wells Fargo faced issues reaching diversity goals because there was not enough qualified minority talent to draw from.
+On June 18, 2020, he had sent out a company-wide memo saying: “While it might sound like an excuse, the unfortunate reality is that there is a very limited pool of black talent to recruit from.”
+His Zoom-meeting comment reportedly angered some unidentified black employees of the company.
+The Reuters report also stated "Not all attendees recalled being offended.
 'The meeting was incredibly constructive...
 I walked away being incredibly surprised at how genuine and sincere he is,' said Alex David, president of the Black/African American Connection Team Member Network."
-However, Ken Bacon, a prominent black executive with Comcast, was "shocked and puzzled" by Scharf’s comments.
+Ken Bacon, a black former mortgage industry executive, was quoted as being "shocked and puzzled" by Scharf's comments.

+The Reuters report noted that within his first year as CEO Scharf had already added two black executives to Wells Fargo's operating committee and had pledged to double the number of black leaders at the bank over five years.